Identifying and reducing waste from piped nitrous in the NHS

 However, there is the opportunity for more trusts to come on board and to go further to reduce waste and address concerns around exposure to leaks.
 There is also an opportunity to reduce financial costs related to piped nitrous oxide systems.

-We are working with NHS England to create a comprehensive toolkit to support NHS organisations and teams to identify and address waste from piped nitrous oxide.
-The toolkit will include guidance to ensure nitrous oxide continues to be readily available for clinicians and patients when they need it.
+We have worked with NHS England to create a comprehensive toolkit to support NHS organisations and teams to identify and address waste from piped nitrous oxide and nitrous oxide/oxygen mixture gases.
+The toolkit includes guidance to ensure nitrous oxide continues to be readily available for clinicians and patients when they need it.

-The toolkit, which builds on existing internal NHS England guidance, will address the practical barriers to reducing waste from piped nitrous oxide and share best practice from NHS organisations who have already undertaken this work.
+The toolkit builds on existing internal NHS England guidance to address the practical barriers to reducing waste from piped nitrous oxide and share best practice from NHS organisations who have already undertaken this work.

-We will work closely with NHS staff and other stakeholders to ensure that the toolkit meets the needs of varied NHS organisations that use a medical gas pipeline system for nitrous oxide.
-With consideration of their different operating environments and levels of progress already made towards waste reduction, we will engage with a range of NHS organisations to inform the development of the toolkit.
+We have worked closely with NHS staff and other stakeholders to ensure that the toolkit meets the needs of varied NHS organisations that use a medical gas pipeline system for nitrous oxide.
+With consideration of their different operating environments and levels of progress already made towards waste reduction, we have engaged with a range of NHS organisations to inform the development of the toolkit.